 10) Stress goes away

-Hi, I am Darya, a canine massage therapist from Espoot graduating this spring from Taitotalo.
+Hi, I am Darja, a canine massage therapist from Espoo graduated 2020 from Taitotalo.
 Volunteering in dog rescue and taking care of my own dogs have awoken the interest in the new profession.
 I have three rescue dogs at home.

 As a massage therapist, I aim at improving dogs’ mobility, relieving pain, and in the long run, having happier dogs.